Salyut programme

 edit

-Salyut 1 (DOS-1) (Russian: Салют-1) was the world's first space station; it was launched into low Earth orbit by the Soviet Union on April 19, 1971.
-The Salyut program followed this with five more successful launches of seven more stations.
-The final module of the program, Zvezda (DOS-8), became the core of the Russian segment of the International Space Station and remains in orbit.
+Salyut 1 (Russian: Салют-1, lit.'Salute 1'), also known as DOS-1 (Durable Orbital Station 1), was the world's first space station.
+It was launched into low Earth orbit by the Soviet Union on April 19, 1971.
+The Salyut program subsequently achieved five more successful launches of seven additional stations.
+The program’s final module, Zvezda (DOS-8), became the core of the Russian Orbital Segment of the International Space Station and remains in orbit today.

 DOS-2